SebastianWendel/chef-elasticsearch/README.md

 # License and Author #

-Author Sebastian Wendel (<packages@sourceindex.de>)
+Author:: Sebastian Wendel, (<packages@sourceindex.de>)

-Copyright 2012, SourceIndex IT-Serives
+Copyright:: 2012, SourceIndex IT-Serives

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.